CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab04.md

       ![A screenshot of Connect to data destination](../media/Aspose.Words.76514971-fec6-4d06-9b79-6109687c7a81.008.png)

 7. Choose destination target dialog opens.
 Make sure the **New table radio button** is selected, since we are creating a new table.
 8. We want to create the table in the Lakehouse we created earlier.
-In the left panel, navigate to **Lakehouse -><your workspace name>.**
+In the left panel, navigate to **Lakehouse-> your workspace name.**
 9. Select **lh_FAIAD**
 10. Leave the table name as **People**
 11. Select **Next**.